mahlonsmith/ruby-ezmlm/README.md

 on a 64bit machine to talk to 32bit listserv isn't going to play well.)

-A lot of the fine tuning niceties of ezmlm come as flag options to the various ezmlm-* binaries.
+A lot of the fine tuning niceties of ezmlm come as flag options to the various ezmlm binaries.
 This library largely just deals with ezmlm-make flags for global list behaviors.
 (For example, see the man page for ezmlm-reject.)
-Patches are welcome if you'd like these sorts of miscellanous things included.
+Patches are welcome if you'd like these sorts of miscellaneous things included.

 ## License